bptlab/gryphon/README.md

 ### Using Gryphon in Docker

-FOR ALL PEOPLE WHO JUST WANT TO USE THE EDITOR IN AN EASY AND WINDOWS COMPATIBLE WAY READ THIS:
 If you just want to run the editor, instead of modifying it (even though that doesn't really matter, you could also edit it this way, just the building part will take longer), you can run the whole thing in a docker container in 3 easy steps: